 The PaaS model can also be extended to include a standardized operating system and database to run applications popular with Utilities like SAP and Oracle.
 In this case, the Utility will have some influence in choosing from the various platforms offered by the Cloud Service Provider (CSP), but the sizing, optimization, and maintenance becomes the responsibility of the CSP rather than the Utility.
 In this case, it becomes increasingly important that a strong partnership and event and incident management process is documented with the CSP, to ensure a seamless end user experience for service requests and issues that may arise.

-The PaaS Operating Model contains all of the features and attributes of an IaaS cloud: a scalable infrastructure, ability to grow resources as needed and the cost efficiencies of a shared multi-tenant infrastructure.
-In addition, PaaS providers monitor, manage and maintain a consistent set of scalable and reliable cloud-based operating systems, databases, middleware and runtime tools.
-This provides a platform for developers to create and customize applications, and then to simply and cost effectively test and deploy applications very quickly.
-Monitoring the applications and their performance is the responsibility of the Utility but requires a strong partnership and well executed commercial/contract terms with CSPs.
+The PaaS Operating Model contains all of the features and attributes of an IaaS cloud: a scalable infrastructure, the ability to grow resources as needed, and the cost efficiencies of a shared multi-tenant infrastructure.
+In addition, PaaS providers monitor, manage and maintain a consistent set of scalable and reliable cloud-based operating systems, databases, middleware, and runtime tools.
+This provides a platform for developers to create and customize applications, and then to simply and cost-effectively test and deploy applications very quickly.
+Monitoring the applications and their performance is the responsibility of the Utility but requires a strong partnership and well-executed commercial/contract terms with CSPs.

 Amazon Web Services, Microsoft Azure, Heroku, Google App engine, Apache Stratos, OpenShift, Oracle Cloud, SAP HEC.

 We are seeing many Service Providers or Managed Service Providers (MSP) emerging with their own PaaS+ Application Managed Services offerings, differentiating themselves with packaged pricing and a larger stack of services to offer and to provide to a utility.
 Many will inherit more refined SLA’s that could mitigate tremendous risk for Utilities.